-NOTE: The Defense Education Civilian University Research (DECUR) Partnership will follow different guidelines and deadlines than the Minerva University Grants FOA, though the Research Priorities will be the same.
-We anticipate the DECUR FOA to be released mid-summer.
+NOTE: The Defense Education and Civilian University Research (DECUR) Partnership follows different guidelines and deadlines than the Minerva University Grants FOA, though the Research Priorities will be the same.
+The 2019 DECUR FOA is available on grants.gov.

 Mission of the Minerva Research Initiative